 Sometimes councils feel they are too small to field a competitive team.
 However sometimes this is an advantage because you may well have a highly functioning, close-knit team already!
 You could also enter a composite team - made up of members of your own council plus another council - and/or you can apply for a rural subsidy to help with expenses.

-Early bird registrations close 15 December 2017.
+Early bird registrations have been extended to 29 December 2017.
 Registrations close 9 February 2018.
 All regional events are one-day events held during March 2018.
 The dates for each region will be listed on your region's website.
 The Australasian final will be held in Canberra in August 2018 at the LG Professionals National Congress.

 The early bird team fee is: $5,200 (ex GST) The regular team fee is: $5,600 (ex GST) To be eligible for the early bird fee payment must be made by 15 December 2017.